greenelab/deep-review/sections/06_discussion.md

 Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g., time, memory, energy) associated with training neural networks and using them for classification.
-For these reasons, neural networks have only recently found widespread use [@tag:Schmidhuber2014_dnn_overview].
+As such, neural networks have only recently found widespread use [@tag:Schmidhuber2014_dnn_overview].
-For biologists, such problems are further complicated by the immense size of most biological datasets.

-*TODO: Perhaps a visual illustrating the changes over time in the cost of storage
-(i.e. hard drive space), genome sequencing, and processing power.
-Additionally, plotting the accuracy, depth, and training time of imagenet winners could be illustrative.
-See [@tag:Stein2010_cloud] for example of calculating storage cost, and [@tag:NIH2016_genome_cost] for data on the cost of sequencing.*

 Many have sought to curb the costs of deep learning, with methods ranging from the very applied (e.g., reduced numerical precision [@tag:Gupta2015_prec